jzaragosa06/flask_server/README.md

 ```

 The hybrid model which uses the stacking regression can be visualized using the diagram below:
 ![stacking regression](https://miro.medium.com/v2/resize:fit:1050/1*DM1DhgvG3UCEZTF-Ev5Q-A.png)

 We used `skforecast` package to transform this model into a forecasting model.
 To optimize the hybrid model specific for a time series data, we perform a hyperparameter tuning using random search for the parameters of the models.
 We use `Mean Squared Error` as metric.
+The data are normalized using the StandardScaler from `sklearn.preprocessing`

 ```python
 param_grid = {